mckaygraybill/retnur/README.md

 2. Map screen that allows you to move your hero around
 3. Interactions with things in the map that modify state within your leader, modifying state of map
 4. Turns
-5. Random AI agent opponent
+5. Random AI agent
 6. Troop stacks
 7. Battle screen and battle sequencing with random AI agent
+8. Victory/defeat conditions
-9. Victory/defeat conditions and baseline AI
+9. Baseline AI

-After phase 7 I will take a step back and evaluate.
+After phase 9 I will take a step back and evaluate.
 Some ideas for future consideration:

 * auto-battle (known outcome vs. ambiguous prediction, configurable)
 * replay opponent turn